 About

-Since October 2022, I am a postdoc at University of Regensburg in the group of Denis-Charles Cisinski.
+Since October 2022, I am a postdoc at University of Regensburg in the group of Denis-Charles Cisinski, as part of the Collaborative Research Centre Higher Invariants funded by the DFG.
 Before, I was a postoc at the Max Planck Institute of Mathematics in Bonn.

 I did my PhD at EPFL, under the supervision of Jérôme Scherer and Kathryn Hess, and graduated in February 2021.